opencb/cellbase/cellbase-app/app/docker/README.md

 ## Build Cellbase

-To build cellbase run the follwoing command fromt he root of the repository:
+To build cellbase run the following command from the root of the repository:

 ```
 docker run -it --rm \